 Qualified Lawyers Transfer Test (QLTT)

 The QLTT is a conversion test which enables lawyers qualified in certain countries outside the Republic of Ireland, to qualify as solicitors in this jurisdiction.
 There are two exam sittings of the test each year in Dublin.

 For details of a list of countries and provinces covered by the QLTT regulations and more information about the qualification process, please see who can apply.

 Northern Ireland Lawyers

-Unless the Society otherwise determines, solicitors whose first place of qualification is England and Wales, or Northern Ireland, are not obliged to pass any subject in the QLTT.
+Unless the Society otherwise determines, solicitors qualified in Northern Ireland are not obliged to pass any subject in the QLTT.
 However, you need to apply for a Certificate of Admission.

 EU Member State Lawyers